PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: : An auto-agglomerative approach for fracture assembly

 \mypara{Output representation} The output alignment is represented as a 7D vector for each fragment, composed of a 4D quaternion and a 3D translation vector.

 \mypara{Anchor fragments} Fracture assembly has an inherent ambiguity in the 3D rigid transformation.
-We introduce the concept of \textit{anchor fragments}, whose alignments are fixed to the identity matrix for rotation and the zero vector for translation.
-During inference, the largest fragment (based on the longest dimension of its axis-aligned bounding box) becomes an anchor.
-Any fragment that merges with an anchor also becomes an anchor.
-During training, we set anchors to be the largest fragment (with the same definition as above) plus its neighboring fragments with a 50\% chance each to simulate the merging process at the inference time.
+We introduce the concept of \textit{anchor fragments} to settle down a reference coordinate system.
+The anchor fragments have fixed alignments (\ie, the identity matrix for rotation and the zero vector for translation) and do not move in the assembly process.
+At the beginning of the inference, the largest fragment (based on the longest dimension of its axis-aligned bounding box) becomes an anchor.
+In the assembly process, any fragment that merges with an anchor also becomes an anchor.
+During training, we set anchors to be the largest fragment (with the same definition as above) plus its neighboring fragments with a 50\% chance each to simulate the inference-time merging process.